kernelm0de/kernelm0de.github.io/_posts/2020-01-21-diffing-parallels-oemnet.md

 }
 ```

 The POC is pretty simple, we write an index to I/O port which then stores 8 bytes into stat_store from that index, after that we read from I/O port twice as it returns 4 bytes at a time which can be seen in the function OEMNetInPortStat.
-Finally as we run the poc we can see a lot of interessting host kernel leaks.
+Finally as we run the poc we can see a lot of interesting host kernel leaks.

 <p align="center">
   <img src="../images/poc_result.png"/>